beelabhmc/ant_tracker/README.md

    video and draws the regions on interest onto it, then saves it to a file.
    This is also for exporting to human-readable and not necessary for the code to run.
- - [routes.py](scripts/routes.py) Code written for an old requirement (tracking which path ants take along ROIs), which is preserved in case that is ever useful in the future.
  - [split.py](scripts/split.py) Code which splits up videos into smaller chunks based on time (I recommend 10 minutes).
  - [track.py](scripts/track.py) Python code which interfaces with ant_tracking.m
    and saves the data that it outputs into a file in a nice format.
- - [tracktor.py](scripts/track.py) Legacy code from Arya which I don't yet know what it does.
- - [vid_meta_data.py](scripts/vid_meta_data.py) A script which reads the metadata from videos and contains functions with it common to multiple other python scripts.